April 28, 2016

 Thanks to these past jury members for their generosity in sharing their insights: Terry Taylor, Leslie Bolin, Karen DeCicco, Tina Farmilo, Theresa Browning, Laura McGregor, Paula Scott and Kevin Ault.

 So much great advice!
 Better get cracking on your own Artists in the Classroom grant application.
 You can start by taking the AIC Eligibility Quiz to find out if you're a good candidate.
-Then read the full grant guidelines and familiarize yourself with the Application Form (in one document here).
+Then read the full grant guidelines and familiarize yourself with the Application Form found here.

 Read other posts in this series: